-13. Subsequent events
+14. Subsequent events

-Management has evaluated the effect subsequent events would have on the financial statements through the time these statements were available to be issued on February 28, 2015.
+Management has evaluated the effect subsequent events would have on the financial statements through the time these statements were available to be issued on February 10, 2020.

-NOTE B - CASH, CASH EQUIVALENTS
+NOTE B - CASH, CASH EQUIVALENTS, INVESTMENTS

-As of September 30, 2014, the District's cash and cash equivalents include cash deposits and short-term government bond funds of \$947,528.
+As of September 30, 2019, the District's cash and cash equivalents include cash deposits and money market funds of \$577,623.
 In accordance with GASB No. 40, the District's exposure to risk is disclosed as follows:

-Custodial credit risk - Custodial credit risk for deposits is the risk that, in the event of a depository financial institution's failure, the Districts' deposits may not be returned.
+Custodial Credit Risk - Custodial credit risk for deposits is the risk that, in the event of a depository financial institution's failure, the Districts' deposits may not be returned.
 The District does not have a formal custodial credit risk policy.
 The District's financial instruments that are exposed to concentrations of custodial credit risk consist of government bond fund investments contained in brokerage accounts which are not FDIC insured.
-At September 30, 2014, the District exceeded FDIC insured limits by \$947,528.
+At September 30, 2019, the District exceeded FDIC insured limits by \$577,623.
 The District has not experienced any losses in such accounts.